-Carpenter’s Shelter will move out of the current building at 930 North Henry Street and into the former Macy’s at Landmark Mall within the first half of June 2018.
-The demolition of our current building and the construction of the new building will take about 18 months.
-The new building will be ready for use in early 2020.
+Carpenter’s Shelter moved out of our longtime location at 930 North Henry Street and into the former Macy’s at Landmark Mall at the beginning June 2018.
+The demolition of our current building and the construction of the new building will take about 24 months.
+The new building will be ready for use in mid-2020.
 We will move back at that time.

 Will Carpenter’s Shelter stay open during the construction of the new building?

 Yes!
 Carpenter’s Shelter will stay open during the relocation and construction of the new building.
 Only our physical location will change.

 Will Carpenter’s Shelter add or remove any services at the temporary location?
 At the new building?

 Carpenter’s Shelter will offer all of its current services at the temporary location.
 At the new building, Carpenter’s Shelter will add services for residents such as offering 10 permanent supportive housing apartments.

 Are the facilities at the temporary location different from the current building?